 There are a lot of things to do and to see in Costa Rica.
 There are many tourist-friendly activities and attractions but if you are a more solitary travel person, like us, you can find some places off the beaten path, where you can appreciate the beauty of the country.

 The Pacific coast and the Atlantic coast are probably 300 km apart, but the difference is huge.
 South of the city of Limon on the Atlantic, you can find lush rainforest and Caribbean climate and cuisine.
 The places do not have the typical resort posh style and have a lively, hippie-like atmosphere.
-It is hot, humid, even in the dry season, the ocean is warm and blue.
+It is hot, and humid, even in the dry season, the ocean is warm and blue.

 The pacific coast and especially Punta Arenas and Guanacaste has a very dry climate.
 There is not too much rain even in the rainy season.
-My ultimate advice for visiting Costa Rica is the Pacific coast in the rain season and the Atlantic coast in the dry season.
+My ultimate advice for visiting Costa Rica is the Pacific coast in the rainy season and the Atlantic coast in the dry season.

-For the people who enjoy hiking the country offers a lot of possibilities.
+For the people who enjoy hiking, the country offers a lot of possibilities.
 There is a beautiful, muddy hike to Rio Celeste, and of course, many active volcanoes to visit.